carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

-**The `carbon-components` library provides front-end developers and engineers a collection of reusable HTML and SCSS partials to build websites and user interfaces.
+**The _Carbon Component Library_ provides front-end developers & engineers a collection of reusable HTML and SCSS partials to build websites and user interfaces.
 Adopting the library enables developers to use consistent markup, styles, and behavior in prototype and production work.**

 ## Install